hiddenHunter291/message_queue_service/README.md

 Overview

-The E-commerce Message Queue Service is a Go-based application that provides reliable and efficient communication between different components of an e-commerce backend system.
+The Message Queue Service is a Go-based application that provides reliable and efficient communication between different components of an e-commerce backend system.
 It leverages Apache Kafka as the message broker to ensure scalable and high-throughput message processing.

 Features